BIGJRA/BIGJRA.github.io/reborn.md

 The good news is that by this point you should have lots of options to deal with the team.
 If you want to stay with the Dark Crystal Cavern field, you can use Aurora Veil without Hail or use your own Dark types to get the defense boosts.
 Dazzling Gleam and Signal Beam get boosted on this field, effectively cancelling out the defenses boost of her team if you use these moves.
 If you can get around Honchkrow, Fighting types and Bug types with high attack can generally succeed here too in spite of the added defense.
 You can also take advantage of the fact that she has a singular special move on her entire team and bring a team with lots of Defense to go blow-for-blow.

 There are also merits to changing the field.
-For one, simply by setting sun you'll switch the field to Crystal Cavern, a field which is more neutral and lets you use Dragon-type moves more effectively if you'd like.
-Alternatively you can use one of the Earthquake-esque moves to switch over to a Cave Field, allowing you to ignore their bulk and nuke the opponents with more uses of the Earthquake-esque moves and profit from boosted Rock-type moves as well as boosted Hyper Voice and Boomburst.
+For one, simply by setting sun you'll switch the field to Crystal Cavern, a field which is more neutral and lets you use Dragon type moves more effectively if you'd like.
+Alternatively you can use one of the Earthquake-esque moves to switch over to a Cave Field, allowing you to ignore their bulk and nuke the opponents with more uses of the Earthquake-esque moves and profit from boosted Rock type moves as well as boosted Hyper Voice and Boomburst.
 In either case Tyranitar will still be a menace, but past Bisharp she has no Rock-resists.

 Once you succeed, you'll get the *Eclipse Badge* which boosts our cap to Lv.
 70, coincidentally about the point where normal Pokemon games just... end.
 Plus, she'll give us *TM97 Dark Pulse*!
 Nice.